 If a large number of middle-class Americans are struggling financially, credit cards are a big part of that problem.
-Only about 35% of credit card users are “convenience users” who pay off their balance every month and just use credit cards to generate bonus points and rewards, not because they need to borrow.
+Only about 35% of credit card users are convenience users who pay off their balance every month and just use credit cards to generate bonus points and rewards, not because they need to borrow.

-Before you blame those numbers on irresponsible young consumers, the study also found that millennials and individuals over the age of 74 had the least credit card debt.
-The biggest spenders are between the ages of 45 and 54 years old.
-Credit card debt has become a national epidemic with Americans paying so much in fees and penalties that we may never dig ourselves out.
+Before you blame those numbers on irresponsible young consumers, the stats also show that millennials and individuals over the age of 74 had the least credit card debt.
+The biggest spenders are Gen X. Credit card debt has become a national epidemic with Americans paying so much in fees and penalties that we may never dig ourselves out.

 Falling pay scales in journalism, bad luck in real estate, and being sued for the return of a book advance factor prominently.
 But one decision he made was clearly within his control.
 He briefly mentions having no retirement savings because he emptied his 401(k) to pay for his youngest daughter’s wedding.

 What happened to saying no?
 Motivational speakers encourage us to say “yes” to life.
 Take a risk, pursue your dreams, meet new people.
 But “yes” doesn’t always work out, especially when it means sacrificing our financial futures.

 If you want to know how to save money, just say no to things that cost too much.
 You don’t have to say no to everything, but you can not say yes to everything.
 Learn to prioritize and make hard choices.

 Every parent wants to give their kids the best of everything, but there comes a time when saying no is the only sane choice.
 No, I cannot cosign on a loan.
 No, I cannot pay for four years of college at an elite university.
 No, I cannot foot the bill for the wedding of your dreams.

 Whether it’s our kids or anyone else doing the asking, if saying “yes” means sacrificing your financial stability or retirement savings, the answer needs to be no.